The Gardens of Portland, Oregon

 Three of the essential elements used to create a Japanese garden are stone, the “bones” of the landscape; water, the life-giving force; and plants, the tapestry of the four seasons.
 Japanese garden designers feel that good stone composition is one of the most important elements in creating a well-designed garden.
 Secondary elements include pagodas, stone lanterns, water basins, arbors and bridges.

 Not far from the dahlia field is the Hughes Water Garden.
 The folks there have given us access to the water gardens featuring water lilies, water plants and more.
 Many of these plants are located in greenhouses, making the light really great.
 We will spend about two hours there exploring this diverse selection of plant life.

 If you are coming with a non-photographer (no extra charge!), don’t worry, the area is still something to see.
 There is a wonderful market in downtown Portland on Saturday morning and overall great shopping, but the garden locations are so amazing I encourage you to bring your non-photographer with us.

 Please note that although the workshop starts at sunrise on Saturday, August 26, we will meet at a location to be determined the evening of Friday, August 25 for an hour or so to go over itineraries, travel, and workshop goals.
 If you own a macro lens, bring it.
-But if you don’t, don’t worry great close-up images are possible with all lenses.
+But if not, don’t worry!
+Great close-up images are possible with all lenses.
 I strongly suggest using a tripod, tripod head and diffusers since all of them are valuable when photographing plants!